 So, if any state has a hold on your license, it keeps you from getting a license in all the other states which are members of the Compact.
 Which is almost all the other states.
 In fact, even some of the non-Compact states won't give you a license if yours has been taken away by another state.

 And all traffic matters which caused you to lose your license are counted.
 There are also some non-traffic matters which may have caused it, too.

 There is one exception to this.
 And that is Colorado.

+One year after you lost your license or one year after were last caught driving without a license, you may have a hearing to see if you qualify for a Colorado license.
 You see, Colorado will give you a license if the applicable Colorado law allows you to drive here, if you are a Colorado resident ("Resident" means any person who owns or operates any business in this state or any person who has resided within this state continuously for a period of ninety days or has obtained gainful employment within this state, whichever shall occur first).
 This is regardless of what your home state's law says.